top of page

 Aviationland: Heathrow and the Making of an Airport Landscape

-I am currently working on a book titled Aviationland: Heathrow and the Making of an Airport Landscape, which will be published by the Paul Mellon Centre in Spring 2026.
-The book looks at Heathrow and its hinterland and asks how - across landscape, architecture and infrastructure - the local and the global relate in this area and why these are both fraught terms there.
-To do this it first goes back two hundred years to when the common waste land of Hounslow Heath extended across the area, and then forward to the airport’s siting there, to its initial planning and first buildings, its problems of congestion and need for new terminals, the way both glamour and detention were designed into it, and the building of Terminal 5.
+I have just published Aviationland: Heathrow and the Making of an Airport Landscape (June 2026) with the Paul Mellon Centre.
+The book looks at landscape, architecture and infrastructure in and around Heathrow and asks how the local and the global relate in this area.
+It first goes back two hundred years to when the common waste land of Hounslow Heath extended across the area, and then forward to the airport’s siting there, to its initial planning and first buildings, its problems of congestion and need for new terminals, the way both glamour and detention were designed into it, and the building of Terminal 5.

-The book is just as much a study of the area around the airport and how this has been impacted upon, so there will be chapters on other forms of industry, on noise pollution, and on business parks north and south of Heathrow.
-This will be another book in which disciplinary boundaries are breached for good historical reasons; here landscape, architecture and infrastructure are brought together and I use prints, paintings, films, photographs, maps, and various images of architecture.
-The research has involved many visits to Heathrow and its surroundings, which I also know from my childhood.
-Sometimes these are desolate and polluted (air and noise), sometimes – as in the modern sublime of certain landscapes and the adaptiveness of local schools – oddly inspiring.
+The book is just as much a study of the area around the airport and how this has been impacted upon, so there are chapters on other forms of industry, on noise pollution, and on business parks north and south of Heathrow.
+Based on extensive research in many archives and local libraries, the book uses a range of contemporary published sources including early airport guidebooks, aviation industry literature, planning reports, architectural journals, and so on.
+My visual resources range across prints, paintings, films, photographs, maps, and various images of architecture, many of which are reproduced in the book.
+The research has involved extensive visits to Heathrow and its surroundings, which I also know from my childhood.
+Sometimes these areas are desolate and polluted, sometimes drastically re-landscaped, sometimes given over entirely to aviation needs, and sometimes – as in the modern sublime of certain landscapes and the adaptiveness of local schools – oddly inspiring.

 The Maunsell Forts